EricaFagin/admin-areas/README.md

 Important to call out that countries arrange their administrative areas differently from each other and differently within their own borders.

 For example, Norway's largest administrative area are "counties", whereas in the US they are "states".
-And the UK, the largest area is a "nation" (England, Wales, Scotland, Norther Ireland).
+And the UK, the largest area is a "nation" (England, Wales, Scotland, Northern Ireland).

 Germany's largest administrative areas are *both* "states" and "city-states".